e-mergo/qs-emergo-triggers/README.md

 ## Changelog

+#### 1.3.20200918 - QS Sept 2020
+- Added the _Request confirmation_ action.
+- Fixed firing of the _Field Selected_ event when 0 values are selected.
+- Fixed accidental double registration of event listeners.
+- Fixed registration of event triggers when the trigger is enabled/disabled.

 #### 1.2.20200731
-- Added detection of invalid field names in actions
+- Added detection of invalid field names in actions.
-- Fixed selection of stories for _Start Story_ navigation action
+- Fixed selection of stories for _Start Story_ navigation action.
-- Fixed enabling/disabling of individual actions
+- Fixed enabling/disabling of individual actions.
-- Fixed use of translated labels for settings where possible
+- Fixed use of translated labels for settings where possible.
-- Fixed logic for the _Open Documentation_ button
+- Fixed logic for the _Open Documentation_ button.

 #### 1.1.20200713
-- Added _Start After_ and _Duration_ settings for the _Time Passed_ event
+- Added _Start After_ and _Duration_ settings for the _Time Passed_ event.
-- Added the _Log to Console_ action
+- Added the _Log to Console_ action.
-- Fixed the execution of triggers for the _Time Passed_ event to run in parallel
+- Fixed the execution of triggers for the _Time Passed_ event to run in parallel.
-- Fixed selection of Dual values for the _Select Adjacent Value_ action
+- Fixed selection of Dual values for the _Select Adjacent Value_ action.

 #### 1.0.20200623
-- Updated docs files
+- Updated docs files.

-#### 1.0.20200622
+#### 1.0.20200622 - QS June 2020
 - Fixed use of deprecated contentApi service.

 #### 0.5.20191213